Upgrade to version 2.18.0: ClickHouse migration guide

 kubectl get pods -n <namespace>

-Validate data access Copied
+Validate data access and integration behavior Copied

 Confirm that users can still access: